The history of

 During the Peninsular War against the French, it was bombarded by English troops, leaving it in a state of ruin.
 It would be used as a Christian cemetery until the mid-20th century.
 Of special note is a neoclassical-style pavilion, with no apparent connection to the castle structure, which may have been built in the 18th century and has become the headquarters of the City Museum.

-In Almuñecar, the aqueduct and Roman baths bear witness to a majestic work that, in olden times, captured water and brought it into the city.
-Nowadays, we can still see several sections of the Aqueduct in Torrecuevas.
-The first is the longest, with 17 arches with normal light and another two with reduced light that flank a normal one.
+The aqueduct and Roman baths captured water in olden times, and brought it into the city.
+Nowadays, we can still see several sections of the Aqueduct in Almuñecar

 If you like to find a good bargain, then the Almuñécar Sunday Market is the place to be!
-Every Sunday you can socialize, browse and purchase the most unusual things.
-This is a flea market dedicated to antiques and second-hand items!
-Located in the fairgrounds near the Blas Infante Arches, it has now grown to take up the entire lot on both sides.
+Every Sunday you can browse and purchase the most unusual things.
+This market is dedicated to antiques & second-hand items.
+Located in the fairgrounds near the Blas Infante Arches, the gate with the three arches symbolises the three most important eras in the history of Almuñécar: the Roman, the Arab and the Christian, and was long ago the Puerta de Almuñécar.

 Several ferias and fiestas are held in Almuñécar each year including Carnival de Almuñécar, Semana Santa, Fiestas Virgen del Carmen, and Patron Saint Virgen de Antigua.